kwfk/constitution/README.md

 ## Pull Requests

-There are two versions of pull requests that can be created.
+There are three versions of pull requests that can be created.

 1. Amendment

     An amendment that can be proposed by 4/5 of the Executive Committee or 2/3 of the total membership.
 It must be ratified by 3/4 of the total membership.

+2. Bylaw

+    A two-thirds majority of the Executive Committee is necessary to enact a bylaw.

-2. Feature
+3. Feature

     This is any changes that does not modify the contents of the Constitution or Bylaws.